 If you don’t have an Autoresponder Email in your form, check out this Setting up an Autoresponder Email guide to create one.

-After opening the settings of your Autoresponder, simply click the Advanced tab.
+After opening the settings of your Autoresponder, click the Advanced tab.
 There you will see the Send Emails Later option.

 - Right away – this is the default option, Autoresponder emails are sent right after the submission is received.